 Over the past 30 years, exports of this super-nutritious seed have maintained steady growth over the years.
 Notably, the turnover of 520 million USD in 2006 made Vietnam the world's number 1 cashew exporter.
 By 2010, this item earned 1 billion USD for the first time, joining the "billion dollar club" of the agricultural sector.

 At the end of 2021, cashew exports still set a record of 3.64 billion USD, up 12.9% compared to 2020.
-However, for the first time in history, the Vietnamese cashew industry fell into a trade deficit when spending up to 4.185 billion USD to buy 2.87 million tons of raw cashews from other countries.
+However, for the first time in history, the Vietnamese cashew industry fell into a trade deficit when it spent up to 4.185 billion USD to buy 2.87 million tons of raw cashews from other countries.

 Because the biggest advantage of the Vietnamese cashew industry is the most advanced processing technology in the world, produced by Vietnamese people.
-With about 500 manufacturing and processing enterprises, a capacity of about 4 million tons of raw cashews per year, our country's cashew nuts are present on the shelves of 90 countries and territories.
+With about 500 manufacturing and processing enterprises, a capacity of about 4 million tons of raw cashews per year, our country's cashew nuts are on the shelves of 90 countries and territories.

 Seize the opportunity to accelerate